image

 India's location at the head of the Indian ocean is of strategic importance and connects it with the Middle East, Europe, and West Africa from the western coast and Southeast Asia and East Asia from the eastern coast.
 India’s transit sea routes thus connect Europe with East Asia.
 India also has the longest coastline in the Indian ocean.

 Besides, India’s internal connectivity has also drastically improved.
-The country has the second largest road network and fourth largest rail network in the world and seven international airports.
+The country has the second largest road network and fourth largest rail network in the world and seventeen international airports according to Airports Authority of India .

 China +1 strategy